nineleaps-vijay/tutorials/README.md

-An online notes taking repo, not meant for anyone other than me.
+An notes taking repo, not meant for anyone other than me.